What kind of materials can Maslow cut?

 What tools do I need to assemble my Maslow CNC?

-A philips screwdriver, a hand saw, and a pair of pliers.
+A philips screwdriver, a drill, a hand saw, and a pair of pliers.

 What kind of plug does Maslow use?